Keeping in Touch in Czech Republic

 Landline telephones in Czech Republic

 Private landlines are not very popular in the Czech Republic, but can be obtained if required.
-Landlines seem to be most beneficial for people who want to call friends and family within the Czech Republic and the European Union, or those who require a landline to facilitate installation of ADSL.
-Many apartments don't come with a landline installed, though, and it can take months to get through the red tape required to install one.
+Landlines are most beneficial for people who want to call friends and family within the Czech Republic and the European Union, or those who require a landline to facilitate installation of high-speed internet.
+Many apartments don't come with a landline installed, though, and it can take some time to arrange one.

 Postal service in Czech Republic